Margaret Stokes: Life

+Photograph of Margaret Stokes in old age.

 Her first published works were illustrations and illuminations for an 1861 edition of Ferguson's poem The Cromlech at Howth; the title page conflated parts of the illuminations on two pages of the Book of Kells.
 Margaret was an informed and experienced editor, photographer and illustrator by the time she came to publish research under her own name.
 In the 1870s she edited Dunraven's Notes on Irish Architecture (3 volumes, 1875-1877) after the author's death in 1871.
 Her Early Christian Art In Ireland (1887, 2nd edition 1911) was well regarded, and if reviewer Oscar Wilde was unmoved by Stokes' prose, he praised her illustrations.
+In 1891, Stokes also edited and published the second volume of Adolphe Napoléon Didron's Iconographie chrétienne, which had remained unfinished following his death.
+Stokes edited this volume from Didron's existing notes and wood engravings prepared for an eventual publication of a "Iconography of Angels and Devils" and additionally introduced original text, marked by square brackets in contrast to a capital "D" used to mark Didron's translated original, for illustrations that Didron had created engravings for but not yet described.
 She produced two works on early medieval Irish saints in Europe, Six Months in the Apennines (1892) and Three Months in The Forest of France (1895).
 Her High Crosses of Ireland was incomplete at her death.

 She was the first Irish woman to be elected an honorary member of the Royal Irish Academy in 1876 and of the Royal Society of Antiquaries of Ireland.